Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

-Although the practice of swimming has been around for a very long time, the concept of a swimsuit as fashion is relatively new.
+Although the practice of swimming has been around for a long time, the concept of a swimsuit as fashion is relatively new.
 Early bathing costumes had more to do with modesty than with looks or function.
-And although Victorian women wore bathing costumes at the beach, a woman could certainly not swim in one comfortably.
+Although Victorian women wore bathing costumes at the beach, a woman could certainly not swim in one comfortably.

-The swimsuit as a fashionable garment that provides enough freedom of movement be be worn in the water, is a 20th century conception.
+The swimsuit as a fashionable garment that provides enough freedom of movement be worn in the water is a 20th-century concept.

-Of course, today's bikini is not the most convenient garment to wear in the surf.
-And you'd have think twice about jumping into a chlorinated pool while wearing a couture swimsuit that cost hundreds of dollars, but swimsuits have come a long way from early 20th century wool sacks that we will explore here.
+Of course, today's bikini is not the most convenient garment to wear in the surf, and you'd have to think twice about jumping into a chlorinated pool while wearing a couture swimsuit that cost hundreds of dollars.
+Swimsuits have come a long way from early 20th-century wool sacks that we will explore here.

-Ten thousand year old Neolithic pictographs depict humans in poses as if they are swimming.
-Ancient Babylonian and Assyrian wall art suggests swimming, as does a 4,000-9,000 year old Egyptian clay tablet.
+- 10,000-year-old Neolithic pictographs depict humans in poses as if they are swimming.
+Ancient Babylonian and Assyrian wall art also suggest swimming, as does a 4,000-9,000-year-old Egyptian clay tablet.

-The apparently bikini clad girls in the Ancient Roman mosaic (from the Villa Romana del Casale, Sicily) to the right participate in an athletic event that looks a lot like beach volleyball.
+- The apparently bikini-clad girls in the Ancient Roman mosaic from the Villa Romana del Casale, Sicily (as shown above ) participate in an athletic event that looks a lot like beach volleyball.

 Seaside Resorts and Bathing Machines